reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 BOOT-INF/classpath.idx
 BOOT-INF/layers.idx
 ```
 The output shows an additional jar named `spring-boot-jarmode-layertools` and a `layersfle.idx` file.
-The layering feature is provided by `spring-boot-jarmode-layertools` as explained in the next section.
+The layering feature is provided by this additional jar as explained in the next section.

 #### Extracting the Dependencies in Separate Layers